How to Make a Rain Stick — Easy Step-by-Step Guide

 Frequently Asked Questions

-What materials do I need for a rain stick craft?
+What materials do I need to make a rain stick?

 How long does it take to make a rain stick?

-What can I use instead of rice for a rain stick?
+What can I use instead of rice in a rain stick?

 Free: 10 Paper Crafts Anyone Can Make in 5 Minutes